 (e) Shall not restart the RTM until ERCOT has satisfied paragraph (6) below.

 (4) When there are no posted DAM results for the Operating Day, and operational conditions allow, ERCOT shall assign Ancillary Services to Qualified Scheduling Entities (QSEs) based on the amount of capacity that their Resources have or can bring On-Line.
+This process will remain in place until the RTM is able to award Ancillary Services to Resources.

 (5) Following a declaration by ERCOT of a Market Suspension, in effectuating a Market Restart for the DAM, ERCOT shall restart the DAM when the below conditions are satisfied: